 Displays the status of virtual machines in a KVM-RT configuration.
-By default, all VMs are shown but individual VMs may be specified instead.
+By default, all enabled VMs are shown but the --all option will also show disabled VMs.
+Individual VMs may also be specified instead.

 RedHawk KVM-RT User's Guide